larsdesigns/title_cases/README.md

 # Title Cases

-The purpose of this module is to simplify the display of node titles using a language writing style guide such Associated Press (AP).
+The purpose of this module is to convert the display of node titles using a language writing style guide such as Associated Press (AP).

 Apply a title case from a language style guide to selected content type page titles.
 The Title Case module only alters the presentation display of the title